 Cambodia, Laos, agree to step up border demarcation effort

-The leaders of Cambodia and Laos have agreed to step up efforts to complete demarcation of their border, where disputes have led to armed confrontations in recent years.
+The leaders of Cambodia and Laos agreed Thursday to step up efforts to complete demarcation of their border, where disputes have led to armed confrontations in recent years.

 Cambodia and Laos reportedly dispatched troops to the border region last month in a standoff over the disputed boundary.